 With G Suite, KAESER COMPRESSORS has found a way to build a new way of working and re-orient the company around cloud technology.
 One of the most remarkable aspects of the transition is how quickly and seamlessly it has happened.
 All the planning and change management proved invaluable as the company migrated 5,500 users, more than 6 million calendar and contacts objects, and 14 terabytes of emails in a single weekend.

 It wasn’t just the technical transition that went smoothly.
-Wabion and KAESER COMPRESSORS set up a Google Hangouts “chat room” to deal with any issues that users might have but only had to administrate it for a few hours.
+Wabion and KAESER COMPRESSORS set up a Google Meet “chat room” to deal with any issues that users might have but only had to administrate it for a few hours.
 The company’s power users and early adopters started to answer other people’s queries and the community began to take care of itself.
 The legacy platform was kept live for a transitionary period to minimize disruption, but Christian was pleasantly surprised to see users flocking to the new platform on their own.

 “We were deeply impressed with how quickly our employees got used to G Suite,” says Christian.
 “It’s not only improved collaboration internally, the ease of use has also made it easier to work with external partners and customers and foster closer relationships with them.”

 Meanwhile, the IT department is able to move beyond configuring and maintaining hardware and reposition itself as a generator of innovation and strategic growth for the business.
 To that end, some users have already started experimenting with Google Apps Script and App Maker to create bespoke solutions such as macros within Sheets to automate repetitive tasks.